 Federal assistance takes many forms and has many synonyms, including aid, benefits, and funds.
-The government focuses on areas such as education, health, safety, welfare, and works which includes schools,hospitals, roads, and parks.
+The government focuses on areas such as education, health, safety, welfare, and works which include schools,hospitals, roads, and parks.

 Hundreds of individual programs are made available through government agencies that are responsible for managing, accounting, and monitoring spending.
-Like assistance, programs is a broad term for any number of activities or services of the federal government.
+Like assistance, “programs” is a broad term for any number of activities or services of the federal government.
 In addition to those listed below, see our article on Free Tax Help for assistance with tax returns and payments.

 Many programs will have multiple names in popularity and formality.
 This practice is not uncommon but can be confusing.
 Assistance is a broad term and you may already benefit from government programs.

 Examples of Federal Assistance programs